jas-mckin/rtd-tutorial-jm/docs/source/pathogen_subs_guide.rst

 Manifest file
 '''''''''''''

-The manifest file is essential for Webin-CLI assembly submission, and specifies details about the assembly, including the study and sample it is linked to.
+The manifest file is essential for Webin-CLI assembly submission, and specifies metadata about the assembly, including the study and sample it is linked to.
 Please refer to the `assembly manifest file guide <https://ena-docs.readthedocs.io/en/latest/submit/assembly/genome.html#manifest-files>`_ for options.